-3.3.3.
-Neighbourhood characteristics
+3.3.3 Neighbourhood characteristics

 The dataset includes detailed geographical identifiers which allow us to assign households to Lower Super Output Areas (LSOAs) and Scottish Data Zones, a highly disaggregated census geography.
-There are nearly 42,000 LSOAs (and Scottish Data Zones) in the UK, each relatively homogenous in terms of socio-economic characteristics, with around 1000-3000 residents per LSOA, and 500-1000 residents per Scottish Data Zone.
+There are nearly 42,000 LSOAs (and Scottish Data Zones) in the UK, each relatively homogenous in terms of socio-economic characteristics, with around 1,000-3,000 residents per LSOA, and 500-1,000 residents per Scottish Data Zone.
 We assign households in the UKLHS survey to different urban/rural categories, on the basis of whether the LSOA to which the household belongs is part of a settlement of a specific size.
-12 Our area type categories are:
+Our urban/rural categories are: rural (household is located in a settlement with fewer than 10,000 residents or in the open countryside), semi-urban (household is part of a city or town), and urban (household is located in a minor or major conurbation).